mikey242/kudos-donations/readme.txt

 = 2.0.7 =
 * Campaign label no longer defaults to page/post title
 * Improve look of fixed amount buttons (now limited to 4)
-* Fix REST_API error for mollie/admin
+* Fix REST_API error for mollie/admin in WordPress 5.6
+* Fix some visual changes introduced in Twenty Twenty-One
 * Text changes
 * Minor bug fixes